ed-kung/CSUN-Econ-433/docs/labs/lab06.md

 - Create a new script that does the same 5 regressions as above, except:
   - It uses data from California 2014 instead of 2019.
   - Include a new variable, `AGESQ`, which is equal to the square of `AGE`, in regressions `r2` thru `r5`.
+      - *Hint:* To take a square in R, do `df$AGESQ <- df$AGE**2`
   - Include dummy variables for `COUNTYFIP` in `r4` and `r5`.

-- Upload the script to the Lab 06 Script assignment.
+- Show me your script and output to receive your grade and be dismissed.
+If you aren't able to complete the assignment in class, you can upload the script to the Lab 06 Script assignment.

 ---